DEAL OR NO DEAL · 2024

 Solution

-Three solutions.
-Each mapped directly to a friction point not retrofit after the fact.
+Each mapped directly to a friction point.
+None retrofitted after the fact.

 The Causal Link